wildfish/django-dashboards/docs/dashboards/howto/layout.rst

 :code:`ComponentLayout` is assigned to the :code:`components` element of the :code:`Layout` class of a :code:`Dashboard` object.

-They are initialized with a number of objects, which can be of type :code:`Components`, :code:`HTMLComponentLayout` or :code:`HTML`.
+They are initialized with a number of classes, which can be of type :code:`Components`, :code:`HTMLComponentLayout` or :code:`HTML`.
 :code:`Components` reference the component elements in the Dashboard, :code:`HTMLComponentLayout` is a HTML element wrapper.
 These can be nested